 Talking About Estranged Adult Children and Some Healing Advice

-Last month I wrote an article about how to deal with estranged adult children.
+Some time ago, I wrote an article about how to deal with estranged adult children.
 It was in the choppy wake of Mother’s Day.
 Many of us were feeling the heightened sting of loss.

 I was surprised by the response that article evoked.
 I know there are many hurting moms, but I didn’t realize that the number is so huge.